John Pory: News

 In London from the early 1620s on, Pory helped Nathaniel Butter, who was creating news periodicals for the English public.
 Headquartered at Butter's shop at the sign of the Pied Bull, Pory was a "correspondent" in the literal sense, who maintained exchanges of letters with the wide variety of prominent people he had met and cultivated in his earlier public career.
 Other similarly-situated men of his generation, like John Chamberlain, played comparable roles in such correspondences and exchanges of news; Pory was atypical and perhaps unique in that he channelled his knowledge and contacts into commercial news ventures, Butter's early newspapers.
 Pory also ran his own manuscript news service, charging patrons for regular news reports; Viscount Scudamore paid Pory £20 for an annual subscription of weekly bulletins for the year 1632.

-In some respects, Pory was the first to do what many modern public figures do, moving among official posts, journalism, and positions in the private sector.
-He accumulated a wide range of acquaintances with people in a range of positions and locations, and maintained a vigorous letter-writing correspondence with influential people during his later years.
-However, contemporaries described him as being addicted to both gossip and alcohol.
+Pory moved among official posts, journalism, and positions in the private sector.
+He had acquaintances with people in a range of positions, and maintained a correspondence with influential persons during his later years.
+Contemporaries, however, described him as addicted to gossip and alcohol.